InEngine-NET/InEngine.NET/docs-src/server.md

 ## Running the Server

+The server can be run in a variety of ways.

 ### In the Foreground

 Running the server from the CommandLine is useful for debugging or local development: